sametweb/react-step-builder/README.md

 # Config Object

-`Steps` component accepts an optional `config` object for configuring the common navigation component.
-The `Navigation` component provided in the config object will be rendered along with every step component.
+`Steps` component accepts an optional `config` object for configuring the common navigation component or components that you'd like render before or after the Step components.
+These components are rendered along with every step component.
 Here is an example:

 ```javascript
 const Navigation = (props) => {